 Back To School Clothes Inventory And Shopping List

-At the age of three, my son only wanted to wear ‘soft pants’ (sweatpants), at ages four and five, it was overalls all they way!
+At the age of three, my son only wanted to wear ‘soft pants’ (sweatpants), at ages four and five, it was overalls all the way!
 Then, for some reason, he couldn’t fathom wearing anything with buttons.
 We even cut the buttons off his AWANA vest because those buttons created anxiety for him.

 This post contains affiliate links for your convenience.
 If you make a purchase after you click a link, we earn a commission but it won’t cost you a penny more.
 Disclosure

 Because we try our best to live simply, we go through the kids’ clothes each year and create a garage sale pile of clothes they no longer want or just don’t fit.
-This right here can be a challenge for us parents because … WHAT? you want to get rid of that super cute shirt that still fits you?
-No way!

-We will NOT be purchasing dress shoes for my son because he has no reason to own a pair nor would he ever wear them.
+Every family will have different ‘build to’ scenarios depending on what your child likes to wear.
+(We will NOT be purchasing dress shoes for my son because he has no reason to own a pair nor would he ever wear them.)

 Here is our basic ‘build to’ back-to-school clothes list:

-• tops: 12
+• Tops: 12

-• bottoms: 7
+• Bottoms: 7

-• underwear: 12
+• Underwear: 12

-• socks: 12
+• Socks: 12

-• bras: 5 (daughter)
+• Bras: 5 (daughter)

-• coat: 0
+• Coat: 0

-• sweatshirts: 7 (son), 2 (daughter)
+• Sweatshirts: 7 (son), 2 (daughter)

-• jacket: 1 (daughter)
+• Jacket: 1 (daughter)

-• athletic shoes: 1
+• Athletic Shoes: 1

-• dress shoes: 0
+• Dress Shoes: 0

-• other shoes: 1
+• Other Shoes: 1

-• dresses: 2 (daughter)
+• Dresses: 2 (daughter)

-• pajamas: 5
+• Pajamas: 5

-• belt: 1
+• Belt: 1

 I know what you’re thinking.
 No coats?
 For years we made sure each of the kids had a good winter coat and, in their early elementary years, they wore them.
 After that, they hung quietly in the closet hoping, just hoping, there would be snow that year so they could see the light of day.